rust-cli/book/src/tutorial/impl-draft.md

 # First implementation of _grrs_

-After the last chapter on command line arguments we have our input data, and we can start to write our actual tool.
+After the last chapter on command line arguments, we have our input data, and we can start to write our actual tool.
 Our `main` function only contains this line right now: